KumarRobotics/kr_mav_control/README.md

 [Running multiple robots with Gazebo](doc/MultiGazebo.md)

+This code has been tested with ROS Noetic on Ubuntu 20.04.

 ### Block Diagram

 The following block diagram shows how the packages in the repo fit together.